What Is A Business Continuity Plan? [+ Template & Examples]

 4. Workforce

-Workforce continuity means that you'll always have enough staff, and the right staff, to handle the work that comes through your doors, especially during times of crisis.
+Workforce continuity means that you'll always have enough staff to handle the work that comes through your doors.
+In my business continuity plan, I will also focus on having the staff necessary for times of crisis.

 5. Safety

 Workforce continuity goes beyond planning the right roles and staffing the right people to fill them.
-In order for them to show up every day and perform well, they must feel safe to do so.
-This involves creating a comfortable work environment, and ensuring that, even during a crisis, people have the tools they need to succeed and feel supported in the workplace.
+In order for staff to show up every day and perform well, they must feel safe to do so.

 6. Environmental

 Environmental continuity means that your team is able to operate effectively and safely in their work environment.
-This can mean considering possible threats to your physical office or headquarters, and coming up with plans of action if these issues occur.
+For instance, if the production center is in a coastal region likely to be affected by tsunamis or hurricanes, I would develop plans of action in my business continuity planning if these environmental hazards occur.

 7. Security